browserslist/browserslist-rs/README.md

 The tool like [Browserslist](https://github.com/browserslist/browserslist), but written in Rust.

+## Project Status

+> Can I use this library?

+If you don't rely on the features mentioned in the [Limitations](#limitations) section, you can use it.

+We have supported most widely or most frequently used queries, and there are over 100 tests to make sure it works correctly.

-For the project status, please see [Project #1](https://github.com/g-plane/browserslist-rs/projects/1).
+For more detail about development status, please see [Project #1](https://github.com/g-plane/browserslist-rs/projects/1).

 ## Usage